10 Tips for Selling on Etsy: Avoid Common Seller Mistakes

 The bottom line: Etsy gives you a storefront and platform to showcase you wares.
 It is up to you to do the marketing!

 10. Exposure Outlets

 Exposure goes hand-in-hand with social media.
 This means having your item or shop featured and mentioned on sites or platforms other than your own, via various channels such as blogs or websites.

-- Etsy offers something called search ads, where your item is featured on top of a keyword search.
+- Etsy offers something called promoted listings, where your item is featured on top of a keyword search.

 - You can find blog exchanges and people accepting submission in Etsy teams such as Etsy's Success Team.

 - Etsy's forums always offer threads on "promotion" and "Promoting Listings" where you can advertise your items.
 Many Etsy sellers are also buyers!